JanssenProject/jans/docs/cedarling/cedarling-quick-start-unsigned.md

 };
 ```

-Further information on Cedar can be found in the [official documentation](https://docs.cedarpolicy.com/)

-## Author Cedarling Policy Store

-To begin using the Cedarling, we need to set up a policy store.
-We will use [Agama Lab](https://cloud.gluu.org/agama-lab) for this.
-Please follow this video guide to set up your policy store:
+## Create Cedar policy and schema for our demo

+The Cedarling requires Cedar policies and schema to perform authorization against our input.
+A policy store is a JSON file that contains both of these components.
+To create this policy store file, we can use [Agama Lab](https://cloud.gluu.org/agama-lab)'s Policy Desginer.
+To set up a policy store for this demo, please follow this video guide:

 ![agama-lab-policy-store](../assets/agama-lab-policy-store-unsigned.mp4)